Wilsielouidor/configure-ad/README.md

 <img width="780" alt="Screen Shot 2023-10-16 at 9 13 06 PM" src="https://github.com/Wilsielouidor/configure-ad/assets/142513380/1e88049a-8af3-464e-a55c-a98636de11f6">
 </p>
 <p>
 This is the Vnet that has been automatically created while making the DC-1 Virtual Machine.
-Make sure that when Client-1 Virtual Machine is created has the same Vnet as DC-1
+Make sure that when Client-1 Virtual Machine is created it has the same Vnet as DC-1
 </p>
 <br />